MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   // When using a runout switch (no encoder), after a runout is detected,
   // continue printing this length of filament before executing the runout script.
   // Useful for a sensor at the end of a feed tube.
-  // If using an encoder disc, this is the lenth of filament that would print
+  // If using an encoder disc, this is the length of filament that would print
   // without any movement from the sensor before it triggers a runout.
   // Requires 4 bytes SRAM per sensor, plus 4 bytes overhead.
   //#define FILAMENT_RUNOUT_DISTANCE_MM 25